CarlRaymond/jquery.cardswipe/README.md

 times out, or we see a carriage return character, which indicates the end of the scan, at least on some card readers.
 As a performance improvement, the client can set the option firstLineOnly to true, and the state machine will return the scan after the line 1 ending character.
-In this case, the state machine enters the DISCARD state to eat all subsequent characters until the end of the scan, where we go back to the IDLE state.
+In this case, the state machine enters the DISCARD state to eat all subsequent characters until the end of the scan, when it goes back to the IDLE state.

 Because the initial % character is supressed, if you need to manually enter a % character into a form, you must type two % characters in quick succession (within the timeout interval).